groundhoggwp/groundhogg/README.txt

 * ADDED Prompt to allow anonymous usage tracking.
 * ADDED Logged in benchmark
 * ADDED Ability to deactivate a license from the licenses tab in the settings.
+* ADDED Ability to add tags based on radio button, dropdown selection, or checkbox enabling in the form builder.
 * TWEAKED Improved localization all around.
 * TWEAKED Quick UI improvement for creating emails from the broadcast view.
 * TWEAKED added URL params for pages with dynamic content to help excluding in various caching plugins.